 Other words connected with a one-off job, in addition to 'special', 'hurry', 'urgent' and 'rush' during the early 1900s, as can be seen in my 'One Off Article', were 'experimental', 'temporary', 'makeshift', 'small', 'jobbing', 'occasional', 'casual' and 'cheap'.
-All the evidence suggests that a 'one off job' did NOT translate into people's minds during the period up to the 1930s as an exclusively unique job.
-Therefore, I would argue that it literally wasn't possible for someone, even during the first thirty years of the twentieth century, to make that switch from 'one off job' to 'one off instance' because 'one off' didn't have a precise meaning that would be understood by anyone to mean something unique or unrepeatable.
+All the evidence suggests that a 'one off job' did NOT translate into people's minds during the period up to the 1920s as an exclusively unique job.
+Therefore, I would argue that it literally wasn't possible for someone, even during the first twenty years of the twentieth century, to make that switch from 'one off job' to 'one off instance' because 'one off' didn't have a precise meaning that would be understood by anyone to mean something unique or unrepeatable.

 There was a possible link made with one-off job to a 'non-repeat job' in the early 1900s, which obviously bears the concept of unrepeatable, but that was just one of the many meanings associated with 'one off' at the time.
 A one-off job from the early 1900s doesn't appear to have necessarily meant something unique or unrepeatable hence it cannot be said that this is what 'one off' meant at the time.

 I don't know precisely when the change came because I haven't researched it.
-But when people outside of patternmaking started speaking of one-offs or one-off jobs (which only appears to have happened during about the 1930s or 1940s) then clearly 'one-off' had taken on the meaning of something unique.
+But when people outside of patternmaking started speaking of one-offs or one-off jobs (which only appears to have happened during about the 1920s then clearly 'one-off' had taken on the meaning of something unique.
 It's only then that it would have been possible for someone to create or use the metaphorical phrase 'one off instance' to mean a unique or unrepeatable instance.
 It's just another reason why it wasn't possible for Maybrick to have written this expression.

 5. HarryThe poster called 'Harry', not to be confused with Harry D, has come up with brilliant new idea.
 He's visited my website and taken a quote from my article 'The False Facts' in which I said (underlining added):